Which Circuit is the Best For the Classic Photo of Machu Picchu?

 Can you resell your Machu Picchu entry tickets?

 No. Don't ever buy Machu Picchu entry tickets from a private party.
-You can buy them from the official Machu Picchu website, a licsened travel agency or through a Peruvian tour operator.
+You can buy them from the official Machu Picchu website, a licensed travel agency or through a Peruvian tour operator.
 There's no Stubhub for reselling Machu Picchu tickets.
-To read more about reselling and refunding Machu Picchu tickets, CLICK HERE.
+I copied all 13 pages of the official Machu Picchu website "Terms and Conditions" and translated into English, then posted on our website.
+For your convenience here's a link to view the entire document which includes the rules about refunds, reselling and acceptable behavior at Machu Picchu National Park. (you're welcome!)

 What if Machu Picchu visitors want to hike Huayna Picchu and explore the upper terraces?

-Here's how you do it.
-You can ask the rangers.
+Here's a couple of ideas.
+The first is that you can ask the rangers inside the park.
 It doesn't hurt right?
 Most understand that tourists just want to soak it all up and get their photos!
-But if you want to be sure you have access to the upper terraces, then buy 2 different entry tickets which is tricky to coordinate with trains for a one day trip.
-I recommend doing a 2 day trip to Machu Picchu.
+The answer will depend on variables out of your control.
+Did the ranger sleep well the night before?
+Did the ranger just return from an amazing lunch?
+If you want to be sure you have access to the upper terraces, then buy 2 different entry tickets.
+Remember that you can't buy more than 1 ticket of the same kind on the same day.
+But you can mix and match different entry tickets on the same day.
+This is advanced travel planning and can be tricky to coordinate with trains for a one day trip.
+Which ticket should be first?
+How much time should you allow between ticket entry times?
+How long is the line to enter the only restroom at Machu Picchu?
+(Click here to read about toilets at Machu Picchu) That's why we recommend doing a 2 day trip to Machu Picchu.
 I've been many times.
 I always do a 2 day trip.
-I have never once thought to myself, "well I wish I hadn't done that!"
+I have never once said to myself, "well I wish I hadn't done that!"
 The travel time from Cusco is a minimum of 5 hours each way.
 So there's that.
 It's so much more enjoyable to spend 1 night in the village of Aguas Calientes.
 But trust me, one night is plenty.
 There's not much going on in the village.
 It's a tiny town with undistinguished dining and t-shirt shops in the world's best location.
 But the river lends a nice vibe to the village that renders it worthy of one overnight.
 I love sitting at a table on the sidewalk at Hot Springs restaurant in "downtown" Aguas Calientes, slurping my latte.
 After that, I'm outta there!

 Can you buy additional Machu Picchu entry tickets after you get there?

 Let's say you get to Machu Picchu and realize your entry ticket doesn't offer the access to the areas of Machu Picchu you want.
 Can you buy additional entry tickets?
 Yes.
-But not at the entrance, or even in the village of Aguas Calientes!.
+But not at the entrance, or even in the village of Aguas Calientes! (starting in Sept 2022, there is an office in the village selling up to 1000 tickets per day.
+It takes several hours of waiting in various lines set up to accommodate people not able to find tickets online and who have the flexiblity to stay another day if they sell out.)
 If tickets are available they can only be purchased online or at the ticket office in Cusco.
 Technically, visitors can buy as many tickets as they want as long as they buy in advance or in person in Cusco.
+Keep in mind you cannot buy two of the same kind of ticket for entry on the same day.
+But you can buy different tickets on the same day.
 I have this theory that someone could buy entry tickets online after they get to Aguas Calientes.
 But we haven't tested this option.
 If you do try it and are successful, or even if you fail, I'd love to hear from you.
 And then there's the logistics.
 Train tickets and hotel reservations could be affected.
 That's when people call me for help!
 Let's say organizing trips to Machu Picchu with all the changes and new regulations, is my superpower.
 And of course I have my super top secret asset.
 Vidal! haha. (text Heather: 757-270-9293 and on What'sapp)